OCPDemos/WhatTheHack/027-DevOpsWithGitHub/Student/challenge01.md

 3. Create a project board using the "automated kanban" template.
 Learn more about automation with project boards [here](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/configuring-automation-for-project-boards).

 4. Create an issue for this challenge and each of the remaining challenges (i.e., create 9 issues).
 When creating each issue, make sure to:
     - Assign an owner for each issue.
-For example, assign the `challenge 1` work item to another member of your team, have them assign their `challenge 1` work item to you.
+Assign the `challenge 1` work item to another member of your team, have them assign their `challenge 1` work item to you.
+Assign all remaining challenges to yourself.
     - Associate each issue with the project board you just created ([hint](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/adding-issues-and-pull-requests-to-a-project-board#adding-issues-and-pull-requests-to-a-project-board-from-the-sidebar))

 5. Review the project board and ensure your issues automatically appear under the "To do" column.